Pet Insurance

 A waiting period is the amount of time you’ll need to wait before your insurance policy goes into effect.
 Basically, you’ll need to wait until the waiting period is up before you can make a claim.

 Odie Pet Insurance offers some of the shortest waiting periods in the industry.
 Once met, waiting periods are waived for continuous, uninterrupted policy renewals.
-Here’s the take with Odie Affordable Pet & Health Insurance.
+Here’s the take on Odie Affordable Pet & Health Insurance.

 Geriatric Health Challenges

 Your furry best friend will generally be considered a senior from around 10 to 12 years old.
-Larger dog breeds are considered senior pets when they reach six, and smaller breeds by the time they are 7.
+Larger dog breeds are considered senior pets when they reach six, and smaller breeds by the time they are seven.
 It’s important to understand that if you purchase pet health insurance during your pup’s geriatric years, the condition may be considered a pre-existing condition and will not get covered.

 Cancer